 Susan Haigh studied at the Victoria College of Art from 1983 to 1985.
 She has taken part in many group exhibitions on Salt Spring Island, Vancouver Island and in Vancouver.
 Each May of 1997, 1999, 2001 and 2003 she presented a solo show of paintings in her garden, placing the often larger than life flowers and leaves back in their natural surroundings.
 In 2004 her work was seen in eight different shows.
 2005 she presented 'Florabundance' a solo show at Artspring in Ganges where, with the assistance of The Plant Farm, she brought a garden into the gallery.
 July 2006 she presented '50/50' a solo show where 50% of the proceeds went to charity.
 She continues to have a solo show or take part in group shows each year.

-Susan Haigh is represented by the Salt Spring Gallery in Ganges, BC.
+A member of the Federation of Canadian Artists, Susan Haigh is represented by the Salt Spring Gallery in Ganges, on Salt Spring Island, BC.

 Her paintings can be found in private collections in Canada, USA, Germany and New Zealand.